AdvancedPhotonSource/GSAS-II/docs/source/exports.rst

 *GSAS-II Export Modules*
 ====================================

+..
+TODO: Check references below to see if they need to be
+..            expanded to :func:`~GSASII.GSASIIctrlGUI.G2RadioButtons`

 Exports are implemented by deriving a class from :class:`GSASIIfiles.ExportBaseclass`.
 Initialization of ``self.exporttype`` determines the type of export that will be performed